redis/redis/design-documents/REDIS-CLUSTER.md

 Redis is very simple and fast at its core, so Redis cluster should try to follow the same guidelines.
 The first problem with a Dynamo-alike DHT is that Redis supports complex data types.
-Merging complex values like lsits, where in the case of a netsplit may diverge in very complex ways, is not going to be easy.
+Merging complex values like lists, where in the case of a `netsplit` may diverge in very complex ways, is not going to be easy.
 The "most recent data" wins is not applicable and all the resolution business should be in the application.